 Answer: MQ stands for MESSAGE QUEUEING.
 WebSphere MQ allows application programs to use message queuing to participate in message-driven processing.
 Application programs can communicate across different platforms by using the appropriate message queuing software products.

 2. What Is Sslpeer In Ibm Websphere Mq?

-if you connected MQ via SSL.
-SSLPEER is a String usually DN (Distinguished name) of MQ Client which connect to QueueManager securely using QueueManager.
-This is a mechanism WMQ uses to identify client.
-In case of Java or JMS client, SSLPEER is DN of client certificate stored in its keyStore and sent to server during SSL handshake.
+Answer: if you connected MQ via SSL.
+SSLPEER is a String usually DN (Distinguished Name) of MQ Client which connect to QueueManager securely using QueueManager.
+This is a mechanism WMQ uses to identify the client.
+In case of Java or JMS client, SSLPEER is DN of client certificate stored in its keyStore and sent to the server during SSL handshake.

-3. What are the benefits that corporate can have through IBM Websphere MQ?
+3. What are the benefits that corporations can have through IBM Websphere MQ?

 4. What do you mean by Asynchrony in IBM Websphere MQ?

-5. What is difference between dead letter queue and backout queue in Websphere MQ ?
+5. What is the difference between the dead letter queue and backout queue in Websphere MQ?